Top Plant-Based Natural Protein Sources for Your Next Meal

 How Much Protein Should You Consume Daily?

-The Harvard Health Blog explains you need 0.36 grams of protein per pound of your weight.
-For example, if you weigh 100 pounds, you should consume 36 grams of protein daily.
 The exact amount varies on your daily habits.
 Those working out regularly will consume more than people leading a sedentary lifestyle.
 However, the percentage of protein in your daily diet should be at least 10%.
-The experts also suggest it shouldn’t cross 35% to ensure it’s well-combined with other nutrients.Top Plant-Based Protein Sources
+The experts also suggest it shouldn’t cross 35% to ensure it’s well-combined with other nutrients.

 It’s not an exaggeration to say that healthy food is everywhere.
 The trick lies in choosing meals that fit your diet but secures a sufficient nutrient intake.
-Here is how to get protein as a vegan easily!-
+Here is how to get protein as a vegan easily!

 Legumes